sradc/MakeAgents/README.md

 - Action functions: capabilities of the agent, that also shape its behaviour, (can be considered as part of the prompt).
 - Action graph: defines what actions the agent has access to at a given point in time.
 Can shape the behaviour, and e.g. make sure that certain actions have been carried out before other actions.
-- Message stack: put your system prompt here.
-This is the conversation history, although if it's summarised / reduced, it no longer reflects history.
 - Execution is carried out using a generator, which makes it easy to see and vet what the agent is doing / about to do.